-National Responsibility Relevance to the KNNP Institutions Responsionity The Nuclear Power and Energy Agency Board • Fast-tracking the development of nuclear power in order to enhance the production of affordable and reliable electricity NuPEA is the owner of the KNPP Energy Petroleum Regulatory Authority (EPRA)• Regulates all energy subsectors protects interest of stakeholders ensur reasonable return on investment developers/utilities, licensing, appro PPAs between KPLC and po generators; reviews and adjusts tariffs consumers and IPPs NPP will need approvals from EPRA County Government • Responsible for energy planning and development within their jurisdiction.
-In charge of electricity and gas reticulation and energy regulation County Governments play a role in energy issues The Energy Tribunal • Responsible for arbitration of disputes between EPRA and aggrieved stakeholders in the energy sector Tribunal will resolve conflicts and disputes between stakeholders in nuclear energy sector Rural Electrification Authority Implement rural electrification through grid extension and off-grid systems such as solar and mini-hydro.
-REA administers and manages the Rural Electrification Fund (REF); mobilizes funds to support rural electrification, finances project preparation studies for rural electrification and recommends to government suitable policies.
-Nuclear energy may be evacuated to REA's grid and network Kenya Electricity Generating Company (KenGen) • Develops and manages all public power generation facilities in the country (large and small hydro, geothermal, diesel-grid connected or off-grid) Kenya Power & Lighting Company (KPLC) • Public company that transmits, distributes and retails electricity to customers in Kenya After step-downs the power will need to distributed to the end- user: homes, schools, factories etc. KenyaElectricity Transmission Company (KETRACO)• Plans, designs, builds and maintains electricity transmission associated substations Nuclear energy may be evacuated to KETRACO's grid and network
+National Responsibility Relevance to the KNNP Institutions The Nuclear Power and Energy Agency Board Fast-tracking the development of nuclear power in order to enhance the production of affordable and reliable electricity NuPEA is the owner of the KNPP Energy and Petroleum Regulatory Authority (EPRA) • Regulates all energy subsectors and protects interest of stakeholders ensuring reasonable return on investment for developers/utilities, licensing, approves PPAs between KPLC and power generators; reviews and adjusts tariffs for consumers and IPPs NPP will need approvals from EPRA County Government Responsible for energy planning and development within their jurisdiction.
+In charge of electricity and gas reticulation and energy regulation County Governments play a role in energy issues 3 The Energy Petroleum Tribunal Responsible for arbitration of disputes between EPRA and aggrieved stakeholders in the energy sector Tribunal will resolve conflicts and disputes between stakeholders in nuclear energy sector Rural Electrification and Renewable Energy Corporation Implement rural electrification through grid extension and off-grid systems such as solar and mini-hydro.
+Nuclear energy may be evacuated to REREC's grid and network REREC administers and manages the Rural Electrification Fund (REF); mobilizes funds to support rural electrification, finances project preparation studies for rural electrification and recommends to government suitable policies.
+Kenya Electricity Generating Company (KenGen) Develops and manages all public power generation facilities in the country (large and small hydro, geothermal, diesel-grid connected or off-grid) Kenya Power & Lighting Company (KPLC) Public company that transmits, distributes and retails electricity to customers in Kenya Kenya Electricity Transmission Company (KETRACO) Plans, designs, builds and maintains electricity transmission lines and associated substations Nuclear energy may be evacuated to KETRACO's grid and network Kenya Nuclear Regulatory Authority •